 Pretty close!
 But what about stateful components?
 In my projects, I exclusively use stateless components in conjunction with a single state tree architecture.
 Hence, I would not recommend using a stateful component, but if you absolutely have to, here the corresponding implementation of the React Timer (again, pretty close):

 Template literals compose well, of course, here is the corresponding Todo React Sample (as a stateful component):

 I was attracted to JSX at first, but very quickly you realize that using a Tag notation to specify a function call doesn’t add much value, it’s quite inflexible actually.
-When you add on top the idiosyncracies of JSX (down to camel case), the learning curve and it’s limitations compared to the full access to HEC, there is not a lot of reason left to use it.
+When you add on top the idiosyncrasies of JSX (down to camel case), the learning curve, and its limitations compared to the full access to HEC, there are not a lot of reasons left to use it.